April 28, 2026 • 7 min read

 - If you mean billing clarity, treat it like a subscription app and check terms before you commit.

-- If you mean general legitimacy, the public rating count and official parent-company announcement reduce the “unknown app” concern.
+- If you mean general legitimacy, the public App Store footprint reduces the "unknown app" concern.

 When Swipewipe is probably a reasonable fit